 Social Work Working Group Guidelines

 The Social Work Working Group (SWWG) is a professional working group under the organizational auspices of the Medical and Scientific Advisory Council (MASAC) of the National Hemophilia Foundation (NHF).
-The SWWG is a group of social work leaders from the national bleeding disorders community and represents eight federally funded HRSA regions, plus three at-large seats and one chairperson, resulting in twelve total members.
+The SWWG is a group of social work leaders from the national bleeding disorders community and represents eight federally funded HRSA regions, plus one at-large seat, one vice-chair and one chairperson, resulting in twelve total members.

-- SWWG members serve a three-year term.
+- SWWG members serve a minimum of a three-year term.
 The term will begin on the month immediately following the NHF Annual Meeting (this may be adjusted depending upon when a SWWG vacancy occurs and an appropriate replacement is found).
 A member may continue to serve on a year-to-year basis until a replacement is elected.
-Social Workers who have previously served on SWWG may vie for vacant member’s seats.
+Social Workers who have previously served on SWWG may vie for a vacant member’s seat.

 - The SWWG Chair serves a three-year term which may or may not extend his/her term on SWWG.
 The Chair is elected by a majority vote of the SWWG membership in the present Chair’s final year.